userbradley/documentation.breadnet.co.uk/docs/kb/linux-cli/always-restart-service-after-failure-systemd.md

 ## Why

-Some services are critical to operation and without them we may have issues like not being able to access systems.
+Some services are critical to operation and without them, we may have issues like not being able to access systems.

-These services dont really fail often, and are not dangerous to restart loop them.
+These services don't really fail often, and are not dangerous to restart loop them.

 ## Edit the system File